-assets and liabilities denominated in foreign currencies at year-end exchange rates are recognised in the statement of comprehensive income.
+Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are recognised in the consolidated statement of comprehensive income.
 Translation differences on monetary financial assets measured at fair value through profit or loss are included as part of the fair value gains and losses.

-(c) Cash and cash equivalents
+(e) Cash and cash equivalents

-For purposes of presentation in the statement of cash flows, cash and cash equivalents consist of cash on hand, demand balances with banks and bank term deposits with original contractual maturities of three months or less.
+For purposes of presentation in the consolidated statement of cash flows, cash and cash equivalents consist of cash on hand, demand balances with banks and bank term deposits with original contractual maturities of three months or less.

-(d) Receivables and other assets
+(f) Receivables and other assets